 - Faculty and staff should isolate at home, ideally in a space where they can avoid contact with others in their household.

-- Students living on campus will stay in isolation space on or near their campus.
+- Students living on campus must stay in isolation space on or near their campus or make arrangements to go home or isolate in a safe location.

 - Students living off campus will be accommodated with on- or near-campus isolation space to the extent that the University is able.